vatesfr/xen-orchestra/@xen-orchestra/web-core/docs/guidelines/best-practices.md

 </script>
 ```

-In this case, you can use the `icon` prop for simple uses, and keep the flexibility of using the slot when needed, as the `UiIcon` component is overwritten when the slot is used.
+In this case, you can use the `icon` prop for simple uses, and keep the flexibility of using the slot when needed, as the `VtsIcon` component is overwritten when the slot is used.

 ## Component MUST use inline handler or inline function for event handling